RoboticaWerenfridus/RoboticaWerenfridus/README.md

 ## Hi there
 Welcome to our github profile!
-The Robotics werenfridus group uploads all code and instructions on here for you to download for your robot!
+The Robotics Werenfridus group uploads all code and instructions on here for you to download for your robot!

 How it's categorized: